LGBTQ rights in Guinea

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Guinea face legal challenges not experienced by non-LGBTQ residents.
 Both male and female expressions of same-sex sexual activity are illegal in Guinea, and discriminatory attitudes towards LGBTQ people are generally tolerated in the nation.

 Law regarding same-sex sexual activity

+1998 Penal Code

-The Guinean Penal Code provides as follows.
+The 1998 Guinean Penal Code provides as follows: